jonathanfox5/gogadget/README.md

 **Options**:

 - `-i, --url TEXT`: URL of the video or playlist.
 Supports any website supported by [yt-dlp](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).
-- `-o, --output-directory PATH`: [Optional] Directory (aka folder) to save the files to.
+- `-o, --output PATH`: [Optional] Directory (aka folder) to save the files to.
 Defaults to the current working directory where the user is running the script from.
 - `-f, --format TEXT`: [Optional] Specify the format of the video.
 Accepts [yt-dlp's](https://github.com/yt-dlp/yt-dlp?tab=readme-ov-file#format-selection) format options.
 - `-l, --subtitle-language TEXT`: [Optional] Language of subtitles to download.
 If you want to download these, you should enter a two letter language code such as `en`, `es` or `it`.
 It will try to download manual subtitles first and fallback to automatically generated subtitles if these aren't found.
 - `-a, --advanced-options TEXT`: [Optional][Advanced] Custom yt-dlp options, should accept any command line arguments on the [github page](https://github.com/yt-dlp/yt-dlp).
 Please format these as a string, enclosed by quotes.